zaetskatia/cards/README.md

 # TODO

-- fix postman post concatenetion
 - move auth token from headers to auth
 - add password hashing
 - add token generation lib
 - check fields length
-- provide proper responses from server (errors)
+*- provide proper responses from server (errors)
-- periodically clean up expired sessions as a maintenance task, independent of incoming requests
+- periodically clean up expired sessions as a maintenance task, independent of incoming requests *- google auth
+- react on refresh tocken expiration (send error code and show login page to user)

+-test on several devices (add possibility use one accoutn on several devices)